serena-yu17/MergeSequence/Readme.txt

-This program takes a commandline argument of file path, and merges FASTA files.
+This program takes a commandline argument of text files, and mergesthem based on sequence.

 Usage: